underdog of the year

-The ideal scheduling conversation ranges from four to five messages long, and proceeds like this:
+The ideal scheduling conversation ranges from three to four messages long, and proceeds like this:

 0) User 1 locates User 2's User Profile.
-If it is already set to public, skip ahead to step 1.
-Otherwise, User 1 tags User 2 and the host (user 2, @host) in the tournament thread requesting that User 2 make public their profile.
-User 2 will have up to 24 hours to comply before they are at risk for a substitution or disqualification.
+If it is already set to public, move on to the next step.
+If they're unable to post on User 2's wall, User 1 tags User 2 and the host (using an @ before User 2/the host's forum name) in the tournament thread requesting that User 2 make their profile public.
+If User 2 does not, they will risk being subbed out or suffering an activity loss.

 1) User 1 contacts User 2 on their User Profile.
 User 1 mentions the name of the tournament for which the two are paired, states their time zone (in GMT) and lists their times of comfortable availability.

 2) User 2 responds to User 1 as a reply to the same message.
 User 2 states their time zone, and which of User 1's listed availability windows are convenient for them as well.

 3) If an exact time was not specified by User 2, User 1 replies with an exact time from the times which User 1 and User 2 are both available to play.
 If an exact time was already specified, User 1 instead confirms they will be ready to play at that time.
 This is vitally important - if you do not confirm the scheduled time there's not an expectation that you or your opponent will actually show up.
 Always confirm the scheduled time!

 4) If User 1 proposed an exact time, User 2 confirms the appointment.